Nuttall's woodpecker: Reproduction

 Pair bonding occurs in late January to March with egg-laying mostly in April and May.
+When male and female Nuttall Woodpeckers come into contact, they exchange soft wheezing calls which are similar to but less intense than the rattle calls used territorially.
+Starting in late January both sexes, especially the males, drum on their ranges.
+Average clutch size has been reported to be around 4.6 eggs.
 Nuttall's woodpeckers are socially monogamous and show displays of bi-parental care.
 New nests are excavated each year by males in the cavities of dead trees such as willow, oak, and alder.
+These nesting cavities are found from ground level to about 18 meters (60 feet) above ground.
+The birds aggressively protect their nest sites against predators and coexisting species alike.
 Clutch sizes range from three to six eggs with the male partner incubating the eggs at night and the female during the day.
 Incubation period can be up to 14 days.
 Fledglings are able to leave the nest around 29 days post hatch with parental care continuing for 14 days after that.
+After fledging level, the adults become inactive and tend to remain in solitary once contact with the juveniles ends.